rodrigoaasm/dojot-microservice-sdk-js/lib/configManager/README.md

 ```

 Where:
-- SERVICE: an acronym for the module, should be alphanumeric.
-Example: K2V, KAFKAWS.
+- `SERVICE`: an acronym for the module, should be alphanumeric and can contain underscores.
+Example:
+`K2V`, `KAFKA_WS`.
-- SCOPE: the name of a configuration object, should be alphanumeric.
-Example: MQTT, LWM2M, KAFKA.
+- `SCOPE`: the name of a configuration object, should be alphanumeric.
+Example: `MQTT`, `LWM2M`,
+`KAFKA`.
-- KEY: a value that will be put in the {SCOPE} object.
+- `KEY`: a value that will be put in the `SCOPE` object.
 Can contain subparts that are separated by
 underscores.
+The default is to use only one underscore, which is converted to a dot.
+If you use two,
-These underscores are converted in dots in the final configuration.
+they are converted to a single one in the parameter name.
 Examples:
-CLIENT_ID, BROKER_LIST.
+`CLIENT_ID`, `BROKER_LIST`, `DR__CB`.

 Examples of full environment variables names:
 ```
 V2K_APP_HOSTNAME
 V2K_APP_CONNECTION_RETRY_COUNT
+KAFKA_WS_KAFKA_DR__DB
 ```

 ## User configuration files

 The user configuration file can be used to replace the default values with the ones that should be
 used in a determined environment.
 This way, you can have multiple configuration files for a myriad
-of environments, e.g. production, development, 100K load test, etc.
+of environments, e.g. production, development, load test, etc.
 The filename can have any name you want.
 The recommended approach is to use a name that reflects the
 environment it is directed to and use the `.conf` extension.
 Examples:
 ```